ece362-purdue/f2022-public-labs/lab-10/lab_10.md

 ### 2.2: `setup_bb()` (10 points)

 Write a C subroutine named setup_bb() that configures GPIO Port B for bit-banging the 7 segment LED displays.
+To do so, set these pins in their respective ways:
+-PB12 (NSS)
+-PB13 (SCK)
+-PB15 (MOSI)
-To do so, set pins PB12 (NSS), PB13 (SCK), and PB15 (MOSI) for general purpose output (not an alternate function).
+for general purpose output (not an alternate function).
 Initialize the ODR so that NSS is high and SCK is low.
 It does not matter what MOSI is set to.

 ### 2.3: `small_delay()`